-5.4 Spiritual, moral, social and cultural development
+5.3 Spiritual, moral, social and cultural development

-The teaching of English develops skills through which our children can offer critical responses to the moral questions they meet in their work.
+English contributes to the teaching SMSC as it develops skills through which our children can offer critical responses to the moral questions they meet in their work.

 Their understanding and appreciation of a range of texts brings them into contact with their own literary heritage and with texts from a diverse range of cultures.
-The organisation of our lessons allows children to work together, and gives them the chance to discuss their ideas and results.
+It also encourages children to take part in class and group discussions on topical issues - older children also research and debate topical problems and events.
+They discuss lifestyle choices, and meet and talk with visitors who work within the school community.
+The organisation of our lessons allows children to work together, and gives them the chance to discuss their ideas and results and also respect each others' views.

-6 English and ICT
+6 English and Computing

-6.1 The use of information and communication technology, with clear learning objectives, will promote, enhance and support the teaching of English at word, sentence and text level.
-It also offers ways of impacting on learning which are not possible with conventional methods, for example interactive and non-linear stories.

-6.2 ICT is used at whole-class, group and independent level.
-The screen projection of text enables it to be read and shared.
+- 6.1 The use of Computing, with clear learning intentions, will promote, enhance and support the teaching of English at word, sentence and text level.
+It also offers ways of impacting on learning which are not possible with conventional methods, for example interactive and non-linear stories. - 6.2 Computing is used at whole-class, group and independent level.
+The screen projection of texts or reading it on an IPad enables it to be read and shared.
 A wide variety of text types are available through the Internet to encourage the framing of explicit questions.
 Groups can work at a computer and input text.
 Word banks can be used to speed up recording.
-A range of software is used to develop specific grammatical and spelling skills.
-Lessons can focus on what pupils have achieved using ICT, or ICT can provide the means of presenting their outcomes.
+A range of software, including the use of IPads, can be used to develop specific grammatical and spelling skills.
+Lessons can focus on what pupils have achieved using Computing, or Computing can provide the means of presenting their outcomes.